-Valeric acid (CAS No. 109-52-4) has a classification for Skin corrosion Cat 1B (H314: Causes severe skin burns and eye damage).
+Valeric acid (CAS No. 109-52-4) has a classification for Skin corrosion Category 1B (H314: Causes severe skin burns and eye damage).
 The available data support the current classification.
-Although necrotic effects are observed following 3 minute exposures it is not possible to determine whether these were observed within 1 hour.
-Therefore, sub-categorisation 1B is supported based on corrosive effects observed following 1h of exposure.
+Although necrotic effects were observed following 3 minute exposures it is not possible to determine whether these were observed within 1 hour.
+Therefore, sub-categorisation 1B is supported based on corrosive effects observed following 1 hour of exposure.
 This sub-categorisation is also appropriate for isovaleric acid.
-Based on observed effects in a non-guideline study and read across from valeric and isovaleric acid hazard classification as a corrosive is recommended for isobutyric acid and 2-methylbutyric acid.
-The available data for pivalic acid indicate that pivalic acid is less irritating to skin but the severity of effects observed (erythema >2.3) still warrant classification as a skin irritant.
+Based on observed effects in a non-guideline study and read across from valeric and isovaleric acid, hazard classification as a corrosive is recommended for isobutyric acid and 2-methylbutyric acid.
+The available data for pivalic acid indicate that pivalic acid is less irritating to skin but the severity of effects observed (erythema > 2.3) still warrant classification as a skin irritant.

-In a GLP-compliant skin irritation study similar to OECD TG 404, the skin of 6 NZW rabbits (sex not specified) was applied with undiluted pivalic acid (0.5 mL, assumed 100% purity) for 4 hours under semi-occlusive conditions.
+In a GLP-compliant skin irritation study similar to OECD TG 404, undiluted pivalic acid (0.5 mL, assumed 100% purity) was applied to the skin of 6 NZW rabbits (sex not specified) for 4 hours under semi-occlusive conditions.
 Observations were recorded at 24, 48 and 72 hours, and at 7 days after patch removal.
-The following mean scores were reported for observations for 24-72 hours: 3.61 for erythema and 1.83 for oedema, respectively (maximum score of 4).
+The following mean scores were reported for observations at 24, 48 and 72 hours: 3.61 for erythema and 1.83 for oedema, respectively (maximum score of 4).
+Individual animal scores were not reported.
 Skin irritation effects were not reversible in all animals within 7 days (REACH n.d.-a).

 In a non-GLP compliant skin irritation study similar to OECD TG 404, the skin of NZW rabbits (4/sex) were treated with 0.5 mL of pivalic acid (purity not reported) for 24 hours under occlusive (intact and abraded) conditions.
 Observations were recorded at 24 and 72 hours, and at 7 days after patch removal.
-The following mean scores were reported for observations at 24 and 72 hours for: 2.8 for erythema and 2.55 for oedema, respectively (maximum score of 4).
+The following mean scores were reported for observations at 24 and 72 hours: 2.8 for erythema and 2.55 for oedema, respectively (maximum score of 4).
+Individual animal scores were not reported.
 Skin irritation effects were not reversible in all animals within 7 days (REACH n.d.-a).

 Undiluted isobutyric acid (99% purity) was applied to 2 Vienna White rabbits (sex unspecified) under occlusive conditions for 20 hours.
 Observations were recorded at 24, 48 and 72 hours, and at 8 days.
-The following mean scores were recorded for observations at 24, 48 and 72 hours: 2.33, 2 for erythema and 3, 2.66 for oedema, respectively (maximum score of 4).
+The following mean scores for individual animals were recorded based on observations at 24, 48 and 72 hours: 2.33, 2 for erythema and 3, 2.66 for oedema, respectively (maximum score of 4).
 Necrosis was observed in all animals and the effects were not reversible within 8 days (REACH n.d.-b).

-In a GLP compliant skin irritation study conducted in accordance with OECD TG 404, the skin of 3 NZW rabbits (sex unspecified) were applied with undiluted valeric acid (0.5 mL, 99.2% purity) for one hour under semi-occlusive conditions.
+In a GLP compliant skin irritation study conducted in accordance with OECD TG 404, the skin of 3 NZW rabbits (sex unspecified) was applied with undiluted valeric acid (0.5 mL, 99.2% purity) for one hour under semi-occlusive conditions.
 Observations were recorded at 1, 24, 48 and 72 hours, and at 7 and 14 days after patch removal.
-The following mean scores were recorded for observations at 24, 48 and 72 hours: 4, 2, 4 for erythema and 0.33, 1.66, 1.33 for oedema, respectively (maximum score of 4).
+The following mean scores for individual animals were recorded based on observations at 24, 48 and 72 hours: 4, 2, 4 for erythema and 0.33, 1.66, 1.33 for oedema, respectively (maximum score of 4).
 Maximum scores of 4, as signified by an asterisk, were provided where scoring was not possible due to severe hardening, bulging or discolouring of the skin.
 Severe skin lesions and scar formation were observed in all animals and the effects were not reversible within 14 days (REACH n.d.-c).